 Traditional health care practices are covered as a Medi-Cal benefit only when delivered by Traditional Healers and Natural Helpers employed or contracted by participating Indian Health Care Providers (IHCPs).
 The broad definitions for each were developed in partnership with Tribes and Tribal partners as a framework for reference and to encourage a shared understanding among IHCPs and DMC-ODS counties:

-Does DHCS require Traditional Healers and Natural Helpers to have certain qualifications, such as licensure or certification?
+Does DHCS require Traditional Healers and Natural Helpers be crededntialed by the county or have certain qualifications, such as licensure or certification?

-DHCS does not require Traditional Healers and Natural Helpers to have a license or certification, however, participating IHCPs are required to establish methods for determining whether 1) employees or contractors are qualified to provide traditional health care practices; and 2) have the necessary experience and appropriate training.
+Participating IHCPs are required to establish methods for determining whether 1) employees or contractors are qualified to provide traditional health care practices; and 2) have the necessary experience and appropriate training.
 IHCPs must include their policies and procedures for developing, reviewing, and approving practitioner qualifications as part of their opt-in package submission to DHCS.
 DHCS is coordinating with Tribal partners to provide technical assistance for IHCPs on documenting practitioner qualifications.
-Information will be posted on the

-Do Indian Health Care Providers (IHCPs) have to be Drug Medi-Cal (DMC) and/or Alcohol and Other Drug (AOD) certified?
+Do Indian Health Care Providers (IHCPs) need to be Drug Medi-Cal (DMC) and/or Alcohol and Other Drug (AOD) certified?

 IHCPs that provide traditional health care practices are required to enroll as Medi-Cal providers.
 If the IHCP is providing DMC-ODS services beyond traditional health care practices, it must also become Drug Medi-Cal (DMC) certified to deliver and receive payment for other, covered DMC-ODS services.